justmelnyc/ReSwiftAudioPlayer/README.md

 # ReSwiftAudioPlayer
-Test implementation of audio player with ReSwift
+Test implementation of yet another audio player with ReSwift